Now is the time to Think Apprenticeships

 The first stage of the levy, began in May 2017, and only affects your business if it has a payroll of over £3 million.
 This involves paying 0.5% of payroll costs on a monthly basis after the deduction of a £15,000 allowance.
 The government then tops up the fund by 10%, and the funds can be used by to buy apprenticeship training through an approved provider whilst also allowing you to get more out of the fund than they put in.

-Most businesses under the £3m marker will not pay the levy and if your business has less than 50 employees and are not part of a larger group of companies it will not have to make any contribution for apprentices aged 16 to 18, and just 5% for those over.
+Most businesses under the £3m marker will not pay the levy and if your business is not part of a larger group of companies it will not have to make any contribution for apprentices aged 16 to 21, and just 5% for those over.

 Employer Size Funding Source